Ons2024/Documentation/Litterature review/A scalable learning approach for user equilibrium traffic assignment  problem using graph convolutional networks.md

 ---

-The compute the optmization of the UE to use it in their model as ground truth cause real world data is hard to get
+The compute the optmization of the UE to use it in their model as ground truth cause real world data is hard to get.

+The goal is to develop a model that can efficiently learn the mapping between OD demand and equilibrium traffic flows in the network, thereby reducing computational time while maintaining high accuracy